 Difference between Objectives, Targets and Goals

-This post explains the difference between a mission, primary objective, a secondary objective, a target and a goal in simple, easily remembered terms.
+This post explains the difference between a mission, primary objectives, a secondary objectives, targets and goals in simple, easily remembered terms.

-Trying to understand the difference between these words sounds like a complicated grammatical conundrum, but it isn’t.
+Trying to understand the difference between these words sounds complicated, but it isn’t.

 Mission – the purpose

 Primary Objective – what you hope to achieve to support your mission

 Secondary Objective – objectives established to support the Primary Objective